jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 ==================  ==================  =================  ====================  =============

-* I add a new test for when the card has :red:`NOT expired` and move the case where the ATM gives me ``'CASH'`` to it
+* I add a new test for when the card has :red:`NOT expired` and move the case where the ATM gives me ``'CASH'`` to the new test

+  ..
+TIP:: I can move lines I select or where the cursor is, with :kbd:`alt/option+ ↑` on the keyboard to move lines up or  :kbd:`alt/option+ ↓` to move lines down

   .. code-block:: python
     :lineno-start: 5